 Think of the following: The movie 300 was in part an inaccurate depiction of events; as a movie, it wasn’t meant to educate, far from it.
 With the big picture being how a small army of Spartans beat the large army of Persians in the passage of Thermopylae, the background story was derived from comic books and everyone who had a little more knowledge on the subject knew that it was a movie and that alone was reason enough to exaggerate things and make it flashy!
 Ok, we get that!
 Think of something else; how many know who Leonidas is because of that movie?
 How many people got actually interested in reading about the events in the passage of Thermopylae because of that movie, and how many people got interested in the “Spartan” way of upbringing and training?
 You now have spartan workouts popping all over the internet with a large emphasis on how the spartans used to train to sculpt the Greek God’s body, and although you may think this is all coincidental, it’s because of a movie that millions of people got interested in learning; did this facilitate learning?
 Yes it did!

-This is a clear example of what is called “Tangential Learning“; I was watching videos on learning through games when I stumbled upon the “Extra Credits” special on “Tangential Learning” – watch the video below to get an idea:
+This is a clear example of what is called “Tangential Learning“; I was watching videos on learning through games when I stumbled upon the “Extra Credits” special on “Tangential Learning”.

 Feeling ready to back up some claims with scientific evidence…